vicenterusso/vagrant_lemp_multi_sites/README.md

 Your home folder is synced to `/vagrant` on the guest.

 ## Database
-* For mysql the default user is root: `mysql -u root`
+* For mysql the default user is root with blank password: `mysql -u root`

 ## Tutorial